fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-Thanks to redux-thunk it is possible to define <i>action creators</i>, such that they return a function having the <i>dispatch</i>-method of redux-store as its parameter.
-As a result of this one can make asynchronous action creators, which first wait for some operation to finish, after which they then dispatch the real action.
+Thanks to redux-thunk, it is possible to define <i>action creators</i> so that they return a function having the <i>dispatch</i>-method of redux-store as its parameter.
+As a result of this, one can make asynchronous action creators, which first wait for some operation to finish, after which they then dispatch the real action.